 - Set time aside and had a crystal clear intention.

-- Told my patient business partner I was going offline and to please NOT bug me for work for three weeks (we had one wee emergency but it took all of three minutes, and even did an interview as it was pure fun)
+- Told my patient business partner I was going offline and to please NOT bug me for work for three weeks (we had one wee emergency that took all of three minutes, and even did an interview as it was pure fun and delight)

 - Told my current coaching clients I was taking three weeks off.
-Eeeck.
+Eeek.

 - Just disappeared off FB.
 No big song and dance announcing what I was up to.
 I just did it and went offline.
 Biggest relief of all.

 - Stayed OFF email, Facebook and ALL other Social Media platforms for three weeks.

 - Reached out to friends and family as and when needed.
 I wasn’t doing a full silent retreat so was happy to interact a bit when needed.
 Just not with clients or work.

 - My phone lived on airplane mode 90% of the time.

 - Interacted with locals when I felt drawn to – fascinating people live here!